ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/rust_armds/run.md

 ## Run the application on an FVP

-You can run the application directly on an FVP that the Arm Development Studio includes.
+You can run the application directly on an FVP that the Arm Development Studio includes:

 ```command
 FVP_MPS2_Cortex-M3.exe -a target/thumbv7m-none-eabi/debug/examples/armds